zthowin/Lagrangian-Analysis/README.md

 python3 /src/codeTracersAdvection_v1.py /Lagrangian-Toolkit/tests-and-demos/clot_demo/input-clot-TRACER.dat
 ```

+### Other Demos
-There are a few other demos included in `tests-and-demos` which the user may run as indicated in the above examples.
+There are two other demos--the calculations of FTLE fields for three interacting Lamb-Osseen vortices and a Bickley jet perturbed by a Rosby wave--included in `tests-and-demos` which the user may run in a similar fashion to the above examples.
+However, the user is warned that both demos are much more computationally expensive.